-Today, we’re talking about promoting and selling B2B sales and B2B marketing strategies...
+Today, we’re talking about promoting and selling B2B sales and B2B marketing strategies.
 In essence, selling B2B products and services right now, in today’s landscape, online.
-We’re going to get into automated webinars too...
+We’re going to get into automated webinars too.

 It’ll be loosely based on this article: How To Promote A B2B Product Or Service Right Now

 Welcome to today’s episode of Get Shit Done Daily.
 This is our seventh show, which is pretty awesome.
 We started last Monday, five last week.
 And starting today, we were kind of going to go on a like a B2B service kick.
 Last week we talked about paid traffic, we talked about lead generation, we talked about a number of things.
 All of that stuff is getting transcribed so we can add it to the website.
 But today what we’re going to do is we’re going to talk about promoting business-to-business products and services online.

 Quite simply, there is not.
 They are full of shit.
-I mean, at the end of the day, you are promoting your products or services to one person and you're trying to bond with that one person.
-You're trying to communicate with that one person.
-But the way you’re communicating makes it so that you can reach millions of people the exact same way.
+I mean, at the end of the day, you are promoting your products or services to one person.
+You’re trying to bond with that one person.
+You are trying to communicate with that one person.
+The way you’re communicating makes it so that you can reach millions of people the exact same way.
 That’s what automated sales funnels are.
 That’s what they do.

 NOTE: To learn how to build your own BSB sales funnel from scratch, check out the Funnel Formula Course!

 It’s built-in a one-to-many scenario.
 When you’re selling to other business owners, when you’re selling business-to-business services, business-to-business products, you are still trying to bond and connect with one person on the other side of the world, another side of their computer, the other side of the country or the other side of the city.
 It does not matter where they are.